iranian-github/here-to-help-tg-bot/README.md

 # Here To Help Telegram Bot Worker

 A Cloudflare Worker-based Telegram bot that provides information about free support services and resources for people in need.
+A subproject of the [Here to Help](https://github.com/iranian-github/here-to-help).

 ## Features